send mail

 M&A lawyers in the Netherlands

 Choosing the best M&A lawyer in the Netherlands can be a challenge, especially if you do not speak Dutch and are not familiar with the Dutch legal system.
-The Dutch Law Institute has therefore compiled the following list of recommended Dutch M&A lawyers to assist English speakers in their search.
+The Dutch Law Institute has therefore compiled the following list of top rated Dutch M&A lawyers to assist English speakers in their search.
 However, making this selection from the approximately 19,000 lawyers in the Netherlands ('advocaten', members of the Dutch Bar Association) was anything but easy.

 Using a variety of sources, the committee compiled the following list of English-speaking renowned M&A lawyers in the Netherlands.
 These lawyers are recognized for their expertise in handling high-value, complex M&A transactions, often involving cross-border deals and representing both domestic and international clients:

-Name Law firm Email
+Name Law firm Expertise Summary Email

 Each of the Dutch M&A lawyers listed above is recognized for his or her expertise and has been recommended by in-house counsel, other third party experts and private practice lawyers.
 Each of them can orchestrate virtually any deal.
 They are central to the hub-and-spoke system of deal parties and their advisors.
 These M&A lawyers act as the primary point of contact for the entire deal team and bear the primary responsibility for seeing the deal through to completion.